Delta Rectified Flow Sampling for Text-to-Image Editing: Abstract

 \section{Abstract}

-We propose Delta Velocity Rectified Flow (DVRF), a novel inversion-free, path-aware editing framework within rectified flow models for text-to-image editing.
-DVRF is a distillation-based method that explicitly models the discrepancy between the source and target velocity fields in order to mitigate over-smoothing artifacts rampant in prior distillation sampling approaches.
+We propose Delta Rectified Flow Sampling (DRFS), a novel inversion-free, path-aware editing framework within rectified flow models for text-to-image editing.
+DRFS is a distillation-based method that explicitly models the discrepancy between the source and target velocity fields in order to mitigate over-smoothing artifacts rampant in prior distillation sampling approaches.
 We further introduce a time-dependent \textit{shift} term to push noisy latents closer to the target trajectory, enhancing the alignment with the target distribution.
-We theoretically demonstrate that when this \textit{shift} is disabled, DVRF reduces to Delta Denoising Score, thereby bridging score-based diffusion optimization and velocity-based rectified-flow optimization.
-Moreover, when the \textit{shift} term follows a linear schedule under rectified-flow dynamics, DVRF generalizes the Inversion-free method FlowEdit and provides a principled theoretical interpretation for it.
-Experimental results indicate that DVRF achieves superior editing quality, fidelity, and controllability while requiring no architectural modifications, making it efficient and broadly applicable to text-to-image editing tasks.
-Code is available at \url{https://github.com/Harvard-AI-and-Robotics-Lab/DeltaVelocityRectifiedFlow}.
+We theoretically demonstrate that disabling this \textit{shift} recovers Delta Denoising Score (DDS), bridging score-based diffusion optimization and velocity-based rectified-flow optimization.
+Moreover, under rectified-flow dynamics, a linear \textit{shift} schedule recovers the inversion-free method FlowEdit as a strict special case, yielding a unifying view of optimization and ODE editing.
+We conduct an analysis to guide the design of our shift term, and experimental results on the widely used PIE Benchmark indicate that DRFS achieves superior editing quality, fidelity, and controllability while requiring no architectural modifications.
+Code is available at \url{https://github.com/Harvard-AI-and-Robotics-Lab/DeltaRectifiedFlowSampling}.